 This need to be conversational is even more critical during a crisis.
 When so many people are facing fear and uncertainty, a cold and very transactional survey will turn people off.

-One interesting technique we used consistently throughout this study was to begin our chats with the same question: how are you doing today?
+One interesting technique we used consistently throughout this study was to begin our conversational surveys with the same question: how are you doing today?
 Asking this question allowed us to track people’s mood over time, as you can see from the infographics below.

 Beginning a survey or a chat with “how are you doing today” is, admittedly, not considered by many as a market research practice.
 But this tactic makes sense if you re-frame the activity as a conversation.
 In real conversations with friends and family, it’s not weird to begin by asking them how they are doing.
 Our research participants didn’t think it was a weird question—because it’s something they would naturally ask someone else.